Published at 2019, November 12th

 High Tech And Technology Dependence

 Yes, technology allowed for progress in medicine, a deeper understanding of the human body, improvements in life in general or the discovery of new sources of energy, especially renewables.
-Among so many other positive things it is thanks to
+Among so many other positive things it is thanks to technology that today many people have an easy existence and a better quality of life than ever before.

 However, Low Tech proponents blame technology for two main things.
 First, for the fact that it has been established as a closed system, and then for the fact that it has become so complex that it is now very difficult and nearly impossible to control its externalities.